Can I Adopt (Step Parent Adoption)

 - Lose any rights to inheritance from the other birth parent or that parent’s family unless special provision is made in their wills.

-On the Step-Parent
+For the Step-Parent

 The step-parent will become the child’s legal parent, with all the rights and responsibilities they would have if the child were born to them.
 Adoption is a life-long commitment to being a parent throughout childhood and beyond.
 Adoption is permanent and is irreversible except in rare and extreme circumstances.

-On birth parents
+For birth parents

 An adoption Order will remove parental responsibility (if they have it) from the other birth parent but it will not remove it from the parent who is the step-parent’s partner.